Checklist for new students

 Register with a GP

-It is important for you to be registered with a GP and we have a local practice on Peel Park Campus.
+Whilst at university it's important for you to be registered with a GP and we have a local practice on Peel Park campus.
 Once registered you can access the full range of health and wellbeing support - even if you are away from Salford.

 Plan your journey